-Rhetorical possibilities oscillating back and forth, above and below, in and out of time, as alternative worlds peeking at you from underneath your bed
+(Or rhetorical possibilities oscillating back and forth, above and below, in and out of time, as alternative worlds peeking at you from underneath your bed)

 The obscure nature of quantum mechanics introduces subjectivity into Cartesian reason.

 What kind of imagery is being used to represent complex phenomena online?
-This artwork explores the latent space of migration — navigating within the multi-dimensional matrices of the digital infosphere — using AI to reinterpret visual representations of the phenomenon found through search engines.
+This artwork explores the latent space of migration — using AI to reinterpret visual representations of the phenomenon found through search engines.

 Inspired by the multiplicity of worlds implied by Borges in The Garden of Forking Paths, we co-perform to conjure alternative possibilities into being.